LukeHopson/numista-API-scraper/README.md

 ```

 Currently, I'm only using it to retrieve the fields: 'ID', 'Obverse Copyright', 'Obverse License', 'Obverse Picture', 'Reverse Copyright', 'Reverse License', 'Reverse Picture', 'Issuer'.
-It is possible to add any other fields from the Numstia API by modifying the write_to_csv method.
+It is possible to add any other fields from the Numista API by modifying the write_to_csv method.
 Simply add any deatils you want from here:
 https://en.numista.com/api/doc/index.php#tag/Catalogue/operation/getType